 What is the difference between pullback buying and buy-the-dip strategies?

-The pullback buying and buy-the-dip strategies are similar, but some differences exist.
+The pullback buying and buy-the-dip strategies are close, but some differences exist.
 These two strategies will send countertrend buying signals.
 However, the long-term trend is still bullish in the case of pullback buying, and then the buy-the-dip signals occur in a bearish market.

 The following chart shows you the difference between a pullback and a dip in the market: